Discover the best places to see fall foliage in Berlin and Potsdam

 Pfarrhaus Der Petrigemeinde

 I discovered this spot quite by accident on my lunch break a couple of years ago.
 The beautiful, ivy-covered building faces the Kupfergraben Canal and is the sole property on its street to have survived WWII bombings.
+It also clad with some of the most spectacular fall foliage in Berlin!

 This original 1886 construction is only a few minutes’ walk from the Spittelmarkt U-Bahn station.
 The exact address is Friedrichsgracht 53-55, but the best pictures of the building are to be had from the opposite bank.